theo-armour/agenda/0-agenda.md

 ## SOON

 * ?
-* Ray Gordon: Photos
+* Ray Gordon: send Photos
-* Try audio survey ~ enter sensay questions
 * How to send multiple links to multiple messages by program
 * Open mail
 * House Committee: what next